 In addition, they should be looking for ways to keep you from risk.
 Does your vendor have a recycling program?
 Lead-acid batteries need to be disposed of properly to prevent any harm to people and the environment.
 Any battery supplier should make it a point to meet or even exceed federal and state transportation and environmental regulations, in order to protect your community and your business.
-Find a supplier that understands the need to create a cleaner, greener world though the proper disposal of spent batteries.
+Find a supplier that understands the need to create a cleaner, greener world through the proper disposal of spent batteries.

 Are your golf carts equipped with the best batteries?

 Above all, a supplier needs to be able to provide you with the highest quality product.
 Without a quality battery, your golf carts could leave your customers stranded and unhappy, and ultimately, lose you money.
 Look for a supplier that puts their batteries through a quality standards assessment to ensure the highest performance and reliability of the product.
 They should look to see that the manufacturer is first-rate, that the product holds up consistently in extreme conditions, and that they continue to meet the battery’s published ratings of performance standards.
 And, if for some reason their battery does fail, they should have it backed by an exceptional warranty.

 As golf carts continue to evolve, so must the batteries that power them.
 It is important to find an experienced, service-oriented, and reliable battery supplier when maintaining a fleet of golf carts.
 When reliability and performance are the two most important criteria on your list of battery needs, choose a supplier that is the outrageously dependable choice.